Northern California Road Trip

 By about 9am we were off on the road heading towards the Golden Gate Bridge.
 We made a quick stop at Target for a pickup order (super convenient – I ordered the night before some snacks, sunscreen, ice packs etc)

 We made a quick stop at an overlook for the Golden Gate Bridge (golden gate viewpoint).
-We drove across and headed up to the overlook on the left (note – must order your pass to cross the bridge ahead of time)
+We drove across and headed up to the overlook on the left (note – you do need to order your pass to cross the bridge ahead of time).

 After the viewpoint, we drove down to Sausalito.
-We parked near the bay and wandered the town for a bit.
+We parked near the bay and wandered the town for a bit, grabbing a snack from one of the local bakeries.
 Then headed over to the houseboat areas.
-We parked and walked around to look at them – very cool.
+We parked and walked around to look at them.
+They are really special and it looks like such a great little community.

 Following that – it was around lunch time but we were still full from our big breakfast, so we decided to skip lunch and head towards Point Reyes.
 We took the Sir Francis Drake Blvd route because I heard it was more scenic.
 Right before heading to the national seashore, we stopped in the town of Point Reyes.
 We wandered around to a few nice little markets and picked up a picnic lunch!
 It was perfect and a charming little town.

 We took our lunch and drove on.
 We stopped at the shipwreck and ate our lunch there.
 There weren’t really picnic tables but we kind of sat on this huge tree stump.
 Wasn’t perfect but it worked.
+In hindsight I should have found a picnic area ahead of time, but we made do.
 The shipwreck was really neat.

 Next – we drove towards Bodega Bay.
 We only made one stop on our way in to see the church and house from the movie The Birds.
 Kind of cool and not far out of the way.
 It was funny showing the kids clips from what was, at the time, a super scary movie.
 Needless to say – they found it more funny than scary.